 - from a reproductive activity to a productive activity

-will be documented in writing, taking selected factors into consideration, and reflected upon from a didactic perspective.
-To facilitate cooperation with students from a variety of fields of study (see above), the course will be offered in compact form on two weekends.
+are to be documented in written form by the participating students of the 2nd study section of the field of study “Music and Movement Education” under selected perspectives and reflected upon from a didactic perspective.
+To facilitate cooperation with students of different fields of study, the course is offered in compact form on two weekends (see above).

 MANTEL, Gerhard (ed.): Ungenutzte Potentiale.
 Wege zu konstruktivem Üben

 This course focuses on contemporary approaches to and central ideas about “space as a laboratory for occupation and transformation”, the main areas of emphasis being “music and dance in the public space” and “the mediatized space” in their various social, economic and political aspects.
 In order to understand and classify the aesthetic backgrounds of the aforementioned approaches, several 20th-century predecessors of current manifestations of the occupation and transformation of spaces will be presented.
 The central questions dealt with in the course will be:

 - What conception of art lies behind the ideas about occupying and transforming space?

 - What functions are assumed by public and mediatized space in the context of music and dance or music and dance education?

 - What didactic significance can these interdisciplinary concepts have for music and dance education, and with what specific approaches can teachers react to the developments that have been presented?